YAMS CLI Reference¶

 Search & Discovery¶

-search- Search documents by query (semantic + keyword)grep- Search for regex patterns within file contentstree- Inspect aggregated path tree statisticsgraph- Inspect knowledge graph relationships
+search- Search documents by query (semantic + keyword)grep- Search for regex patterns within file contents with an rg-compatible flag subsetgraph- Inspect knowledge graph relationships, path/tree structure, and topology

 Collections & Snapshots¶